 Chocolate and Vodka is her personal blog where she writes about writing and any $random_subjects that catch her eye.
 And yes, she's married to Kevin.

-In 1998, he joined the BBC and became their first online journalist based outside of the UK, covering the US for its award winning news website.
-After coming to the UK in 2005, he developed a blogging strategy for BBC news, helped launch a programme on the BBC's 5Live covering weblogs and podcasts and was on the team that launched the interactive radio programme World Have Your Say on the BBC World Service.
+Before joining Gannett, he held a number of pioneering positions with news organizations.
+In 1998, he became the BBC’s first online journalist based outside of the UK, covering the US for its award winning news website.
+In 2005, he went to London for the BBC where he developed a blogging strategy for BBC News, served on a corporate-wide blog and podcast steering committee, helped launch a program on BBC 5Live covering weblogs and podcasts and was on the team that launched the interactive radio program World Have Your Say on the BBC World Service.

 Buy Suw’s New Novella